New Paragraph

 • Advocacy Groups: Organizations such as the Autism Society of Texas and the Texas Autism Research & Resource Center (TARRC) offer support networks, information on therapy providers, and workshops on ASD-related topics.

-• Therapy and Intervention Services: Various centers and clinics in Texas provide Applied Behavior Analysis (ABA) therapy, occupational therapy, speech therapy, and other interventions beneficial for individuals with ASD.
+• Therapy and Intervention Services: Various centers and clinics in Texas provide occupational therapy, speech therapy, and other interventions beneficial for individuals with ASD like Applied Behavior Analysis (ABA) therapy.
+Which you can find at Steady Strides ABA.
+Our team of compassionate therapists understands the unique needs of every child with ASD.

 Future Directions in Treatment and Support